 - Indestructible: Causes the item to not take durability damage

 - Leech: Causes you to be healed for a small portion of all damage and healing done.

 - Avoidance: Reduces your damage taken from area-of-effect attacks.

-Death Knight Race Choice
+Death Knight Race and Abilities